nervosnetwork/ckb-script-error-codes/README.md

 }
 ```

-The corresponding error codes page is `by-data-hash/0x12..90.md`.
+The corresponding error codes page is `by-data-hash/12..90.md`.
+Pay attention that the prefix `0x` is not included in the file name.

 When a script is referenced by type hash